-The most popular dish in Las Fallas festival is paella with chicken and rabbit, the second, is Arroz a band which is a famous dish with saffron rice, pieces of squid, prawns and fish is very delicious.
-The last dish is Buñuelos served with chocolate.
+The most popular dish in the Las Fallas festival is the paella with chicken and rabbit.
+The second plate is Arroz’s famous dish with saffron rice, pieces of squid, prawns, and fish is very delicious.
+The last one is Buñuelos, served with chocolate.

 Las Fallas Museum:

 Las Fallas Museum is based in an old leper hospital and was used as a prison.
 Las Fallas Museum is the most impressive museum in Valencia, where you can find the big Ninots or the puppets that have won the challenge and were saved from a fiery death by a popular vote.
 Also it has posters and photographs of the Fallas.

 Las Fallas is undoubtedly one of the most unique and crazy festivals in Spain.
 The main reason to be at the Las Fallas Festival is to discover the exceptional burning of the Fallas sculptures and to enjoy the delicious street food.